How To Spend Your AdWords Budget Wisely?

 The quality score helps level the playing field for small business.
 Focus on quality.

-You can do more with a small business budget than a huge business can with their massive marketing budgets.
+You can do more with a small business budget than a huge business can with their massive marketing budget.

 Both AdWords and social media ads are amazing for small business.